TexasTorque/Ray-2019/README.md

 Last but not least, we have implemented the Pathfinder library as a Command in TorqueAuto.
 The ability to generate spline paths onboard and follow them gives Ray the advantages of speed and precision during sandstorm.

 ### Vision
-This year, we invested a lot of time in learning and implementing vision processing.
+We invested a lot of time this season to learn and implement vision processing.
 The goal is to enable Ray to make automatic horizontal adjustments when placing hatch panels.

 Our setup consists of a ring light and a webcam connected to a Raspberry Pi 3.
 The Pi is configured to run our own OpenCV-Python vision program, which not only sends a JPEG stream of the camera view, but also puts output values on NetworkTables to be read by the RoboRIO as feedback.